 Information About The Loan Modification Process

-At McFarlin LLP our goal has always been to keep you in your home, avoid foreclosure and accomplish your unique objectives.
-Loan Modification has gotten a bad reputation recently as a few unscrupulous loan modification attorneys, and real estate brokers, were taking money from homeowners and then performing few, if any, services.
+At McFarlin LLP, our goal has always been to keep you in your home, avoid foreclosure and accomplish your unique objectives.
+Modifying your loan has gotten a bad reputation recently as a few unscrupulous attorneys that alter loans, and real estate brokers, were taking money from homeowners and then performing few, if any, services.
 In response these few bad actors, the State of California made it unlawful for attorneys to accept (upfront) fees for loan modification services.

-Unfortunately, this new law chased most reputable lawyers out of the loan modification business (they can’t reliably get paid for their work) and it is presently very hard for homeowners to find legal representation in regard to loan modification.
+Unfortunately, this new law chased most reputable lawyers out of the business (they can’t reliably get paid for their work) and it is presently very hard for homeowners to find legal representation in regard to modification.
 The response from the California Legislature is that homeowners can just negotiate with their lender on their own and without legal representation.
-While homeowners in every other state may have an attorney represent them in loan modification, California has essentially taken that option away.
+While homeowners in every other state may have an attorney represent them when modifying their loan, California has essentially taken that option away.